DS-100/sp25/gradproject-cv.md

 ### Milestone 1: Group Formation + Research Proposal (5%) - Monday March 3, 2025

-The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this Google form](https://forms.gle/qNjrRSrGHDTAzBoa9){:target="_blank"} by **Monday March 3, 2025**.
+The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this Gradescope](https://www.gradescope.com/courses/949942/assignments/5717518){:target="_blank"} by **Monday March 3, 2025**.
 The implementation plan should consist of a series of steps for completing the project along with a timeline.
 You may form groups of 2 or 3 people with any Data 200/200A/200S student.

 The rubric for this milestone is as follows:
 - Short paragraph description of implementation plan and timeline (2%).